-Children at All Saints are rooted and guided by our Christian values, which include:
+Children at All Saints are rooted and guided by our Christian values:

 All these values underpin our teaching and learning and our school community (pupils, staff, parents, our church and our parish) is centred on the growth, development, and achievement of our children.